Basic Instructions for Veterans & Their Dependents

 Castleton, VT 05735.

 Depending on which program under which you’re eligible, you will receive a Certificate of Eligibility or Notice of Benefits Eligibility (NOBE) letter from the VA.
-When you receive it, bring or mail a copy to Jennifer at the address above.
+When you receive it, bring or mail a copy to Stephanie at the address above.
 It is the student's responsibility to provide the university with proof of benefits.

 Certification of your enrollment must be done by the University.
 Your enrollment can only be certified once we receive your paperwork (copy of application, Certificate of Eligibility or NOBE) and you have actually registered for classes.
 It is also strongly recommended that you enroll in the eBenefits program from the GI Bill website.
 This can help you access lost paperwork, follow your application status, and much more.